aws-samples/serverless-patterns/rabbitmq-lambda-sam-java/README.md

 5. Enter a `Payload` and click `Publish message` button.

 6. Execute the below command to tail logs of the AWS Lambda function.
-Please replace `MyMQMessageHandlerFunction` from the `sam deploy -g` output and also your region.
+Replace `MyMQMessageHandlerFunction` with the function name from output of the `sam deploy -g` command.
+Replace `your-region` with the region where you are deploying this pattern.
    ```bash
    aws logs tail --follow /aws/lambda/{MyMQMessageHandlerFunction} --region {your-region}
    ```

-6. Check the AWS Lambda console log.
+7. Check the AWS Lambda console log.
 It should print the message from the Amazon MQ queue.

-7. Press `Ctrl + c` to come out of the trail.
+8. Press `Ctrl + c` to stop tailing the logs.

 ## Cleanup